GovernorFancyPants/desolaterunner/_drafts/race-reports/2016-09-11-race-report-ccc-2016.md

 Once again I look up and see the dreaded trail of lights but this time it's different.
 It's not as dark anymore and it's a different angle so it doesn't look like stars in the sky this time, it's more of a wall with a snake of sconces.
 We made a deal back at Vallorcine that we would stick together climbing the last mountain but after that we go in our own pace.
 I'm incredibly glad for this deal, my spirit is at an all time low, my stomach feels awful and I'm running empty.
 I have to stop several times catching my breath, the climb is steep and in my condition it's tough.
 It literally feels like climbing a wall that never ends.
 I get flashbacks from the first climb where I thought I was done with the climb so many times but it was always a mirage.
 We stop at one point to take a picture, it's the second time during the race I take a little time to do this, when the sun rises over the mountain and it's the one you see as the cover photo of this post.
 It's breathtaking, even though I felt horrible I'm glad I stopped to appreciate this.

 ![Gate](/images/IMG_1388-1.jpg)

+> "Immediately after I finish a person from the medical team comes up to me checking my pulse and ask me if I'm alright"

 **Finish line**